FranklineMisango/Br35H_Brain_Cancer_Detection/README.md

 #### Library Requirements

-I will be using the following libraries to complete our classification problem:
+I will be using the following libraries to complete The classification problem:

 * **Numpy** - For linear algebra operations
 * **Torch** - Pytorch Deep Learning Framework